 7. First impression

 You can only make it once, so make sure you’re thoroughly prepared for the first meeting.
 Make sure you do your homework before to be able to answer any questions your prospects might throw at you.
 Doing business in Germany prepare some hard data – facts and numbers will work to your advantage.
-Your new business partners might be interested in official references from your clients, projects you’ve done so far and company history.
+Your new business partners might be interested in official references from your clients, projects you’ve done so far, company history and experience.
 If you’re going to communicate in English, make sure that any documentation is prepared in both English and German.

 8. The initial meeting

 The first business meeting serves the purpose of getting to know each other.

 In order to make an international trade, have an investment or becoming business partners, you have to be aware of business culture in Germany.
 A first good impression is the key to make businesses in Germany.
 Try to collect as many pieces of information on your future partners as possible, to be aware, of any possible mistakes you could make.

 There’s a strict distinction between work and private life in Germany.
 Asking about personal matters or sharing your own private information is considered inappropriate business culture.
 This is especially true for initial meetings, before establishing trust.
 Your prospects will not want to talk personal, so try to keep it as professional as possible.

 Germans like to get straight down to business, giving small talk very little regard. they will be analyzing every word coming out of your mouth, so make sure your presentation is clear, precise and accurate.
 Trying to improvise or bluffing is not a good idea as it will most likely be recognized as unprofessional.
 Keep in mind you will be talking to people concentrated on problem-solving, so make sure you provide them with coherent information and logical arguments.
 It’s worth mentioning that written, formal communication is highly valued in Germany.

 11. Business offer